vivqu/vivqu.github.io/_posts/2022-09-11-management-books.md

 I have done a lot of reading and learning in my first year of being a manager.
 I wanted to share my recommendations so others can jumpstart their manager transition more easily.

-This is a ongoing shortlist of the most helpful books and articles I've read, both for myself and also for ideas to share with my team...
+This is an ongoing shortlist of the most helpful books and articles I've read, both for myself and also for ideas to share with my team...

 <br />
 _Last updated: 9/11/22_